tsgates/arch-wiki-markdown/wiki/Xdmcp.md

 > KDM

+Support for this feature seems to be very buggy.
+Lightdm is probably an easier choice.

 Edit kdmrc ( /opt/kde/share/config/kdm/kdmrc [KDE 3x] or
 /usr/share/config/kdm/kdmrc (KDE 4x] ) and at the end there should be something like this: